 1. Wait for Hunger – this is usually not an issue when dining out, but perhaps I should re-word this to “Wait for an Appropriate Level of Hunger.”
 Sure, you want to be ready to eat and hungry, but starved is NOT what we are going for.

-2. Eat What You Want – One suggestion from Barbara Meyer, PhD, Green Mountain at Fox Run’s Program Director, is to check in with yourself before opening the menu.
+2. Eat What You Want – Try checking in with yourself before opening the menu.
 Consider the type of food you are truly in the mood for, thinking about flavor, texture, and temperature; THEN open the menu and do your best to find a food that lines up with what you are craving.

 3. Get Focused – This might be the most helpful principle when dealing with large portions.
 Eat in a slow and relaxed manner, making sure to check in and take note of whether or not you are enjoying what you ordered.
 Focus on the qualities of the food and pay attention to your physical response to what, or how much, you are eating.